How Long is Postpartum Confinement?

 How Long is Postpartum Confinement

 Different cultures vary on the amount of time confinement is encouraged.
 The Chinese recommend 30 days, Indians 40, and Malays 44.
 Though the time of confinement varies per culture, the ultimate rationale behind it is to allow mothers to heal after their baby is born.
+After childbirth, women experience significant physiological changes that can make them more susceptible to external influences, and traditional practices aim to address these changes.
 It is also intended for mother and baby to raise the immune system before being exposed to outside elements.

 What is Postpartum Confinement?